Modderjoch/eden-golden-rule/README.md

 - A USB cable for the Android device.

 #### Steps:
-1. Connect the device to your computer with the USB cable.
+1. Connect the Android device to your computer with the USB cable.
 2. Head over to the release page.
 3. Find the latest release or any release you want to install.
 -	Click “Assets” to see the associated files.
 -	Download the “.apk” file.
 -	Download the “Images” folder.
-4. Transfer the downloaded “.apk” file to your device and open it.
+4. Transfer the downloaded “.apk” file to your Android device and open it.
+- Go to "Files" on your Android device to open it.
 -	This should prompt you to install said file.
 - Install said file.
 5. Unzip the “Images” folder.